(23rd March 2013 – 23 miles + 1 mile to Park House B&B)

 Before long I was plunging through woodland

-and clambering over fallen tree trunks that blocked my path along the Swale.
+and clambering over fallen tree trunks blocking my path along the Swale.

 Within an hour it had stopped snowing and though it was still very cold,

 It was near Brompton-on-Swale that I chatted to a dog-walker.
-I’ve mentioned him before – he had walked the C2C the previous August and on every day, non-stop for almost two weeks it had rained.
+I’ve mentioned him before: he had walked the C2C the previous August and on every day, for almost two weeks, it had rained non-stop.
 Heavily.
-I commiserated … and inwardly thanked my lucky stars.
-It hadn’t rained on my walk since the morning of Day 2 and wouldn’t do so again.
-Though ‘my’ weather had been difficult and very challenging at times, I was really very elated.
+I commiserated whilst inwardly thanking my lucky stars.
+It hadn’t rained during my walk since the morning of Day 2 and it wouldn’t do so again.
+Though ‘my’ weather had been difficult and very challenging at times, I felt elated.
 Nothing would have depressed me more than ceaseless rain.

 to flood and mud.

 Mostly, the walking was fine.
 I covered mile after mile across unremarkable countryside